-At the end of 2018, First Investment Bank presented its charity calendar for 2019 which is part of a social project aimed at young and talented Bulgarian athletes, supporting the Bulgarian Rhythmic Gymnastics Federation (BRGF).
+At the end of 2019, First Investment Bank presented its charity calendar for 2020 which is part of a social project aimed at young and talented Bulgarian athletes, supporting the Bulgarian Rhythmic Gymnastics Federation (BRGF) as well as the shelter for homeless animals Animal Rescue Sofia.
 The calendar is distributed through the branch network of the Bank across the country, and Fibank has committed to double the donations collected for the charity cause.

-For another year, Fibank organized the competition Best Bulgarian Firm of the Year, aimed at supporting Bulgarian companies and creating increased confidence among them, as well as at drawing attention to positive and successful business examples in the country that may become a source of inspiration to others.
+For another year, Fibank organized the competition Best Bulgarian Firm of the Year, aimed at supporting Bulgarian companies and creating increased confidence among them, as well as at drawing attention to positive and successful business examples and models of entrepreneurship in the country that may become a source of inspiration to others.

 In accordance with legal regulations and good practices, First Investment Bank discloses in its Annual Reports non-financial information that represents a Non-financial statement within the meaning of Art.
 48 of the Accountancy Act, including with regard to the corporate social responsibility policies of the Bank and its participation in the public life of the country, as well as matters related to employees, diversity policies in place, description of business development and products, corporate governance practices and development objectives.
-For more information, apart from the Social Responsibility section, see also sections Mission, Bank profile, Highlights 2018, Distribution channels, Information technology, Corporate governance, Human capital, Business review, Business review of subsidiary companies and Goals for development during 2019.
+For more information, apart from the Social Responsibility section, see also sections Mission, Bank profile, Highlights 2019, Distribution channels, Information technology, Corporate governance, Human capital, Business overview, Business review of subsidiary companies, Goals for development during 2020.